It turns out that the Python 2

 file

-• w: success (convert bytes to text string first automaticlly)
+strw: success (convert bytes to text string first automaticlly)wb: success (write directly)

 JSON